Why can’t I pay off my debts?

 - See how much your new loan repayment will be over different loan terms (or periods) with our debt consolidation calculator.

-- Check out several lenders’ debt consolidation personal loan offerings, and then use our loan comparison tool.
+- Check out several lenders’ debt consolidation personal loan offerings, and then use our loan comparison calculator.

 - Once you’ve consolidated your debts, it’s a good time to really get on top of your finances.